Caspar2318/collection-feature-dashboard/README.md

 # live at:

-data and sources from JS Mastery.
+Data and sources from JS Mastery.
 Best practice project.

+All functional apps and charts are from syncfusion, not self-coding but a third-party tool.

+Just for great practice to make things simple here.